mad-who/mad-who/README.md

 - 👋 Hi, I’m Madhu Lamichhane
-- 👀 I’m interested in modeling e-mobility, esp. getting FCEV to market
+- 👀 I’m interested in optimization, modeling e-mobility, and using hydrogen energy in transportation.
-- 💞️ I’m a PhD scholar at University of California Davis
+- 💞️ I’m a PhD student at University of California Davis

 <!---